 ARISTADA (aripiprazole lauroxil) is an extended-release intramuscular injectable suspension approved in the U.S. for the treatment of schizophrenia.
 ARISTADA is the first of our products to utilize our proprietary LinkeRx technology.
 ARISTADA is a prodrug; once in the body, ARISTADA is likely converted by enzyme-mediated hydrolysis to N-hydroxymethyl aripiprazole, which is then hydrolyzed to aripiprazole.
-ARISTADA is the first atypical antipsychotic with four dosing options-once-monthly (441 mg, 662 mg, 882 mg), once-every-six-weeks (882 mg) and once-every-two-months (1064 mg)-to deliver and maintain therapeutic levels of medication in the body.
+ARISTADA is available in four dose strengths with once-monthly dosing options (441 mg, 662 mg and 882 mg), a six-week dosing option (882 mg) and a two-month dosing option (1064 mg).
 ARISTADA is packaged in a ready-to-use, pre-filled product format.
-We developed ARISTADA and manufacture and commercialize it in the U.S.
+We developed ARISTADA and exclusively manufacture and commercialize it in the U.S.